U.S. judge hears closing arguments in T-Mobile/Sprint merger trial

 Last week, a federal judge who will assess the Justice Department's approval of the merger, said he would allow friend of court comment filings regarding the case.

-(Reporting by Arriana McLymore and Sheila Dang Editing by Noeleen Walder and Cynthia Osterman)
+(Reporting by Arriana McLymore and Sheila Dang Editing by Noeleen Walder, Cynthia Osterman and Jonathan Oatis)

 ((arriana.mclymore@thomsonreuters.com;))